Robin Rayne a Storyteller Chasing Rainbows

 – Pursue What’s Next

 I have been thinking about what I would write as my core values.
 Maybe it is just articulating that I am passionate about helping people and organizations tell their stories more effectively than they can alone.
-Also, to narrow down from everyone to where my gifts are, I have a genuine concern for working with those whose work is focused on compassion.
+Also, to narrow down from everyone where my gifts are, I am genuinely concerned about working with those whose work is focused on compassion.

 Take a moment not to think about your passion, but think of something to put on your calendar that is an action item today that makes your heart happy.

-Here are some story packages that Robin Rayne-Nelson has produced.
+Here are some story packages that Robin Rayne has produced.